 Do Ants Eat Flowers?

 No, ants don’t eat flowers.
-Instead, they visit flowers for nectar, a food source which contains sugars, amino acids, lipids, and other organic compounds.
+They visit flowers for nectar, an important and nutritious food source for ants.